Soft/rainbowpath/README.md

 Component indexes can also be negative, in which case they start at the end of the list of path components.
-For example, the following command will print "example" as yellow.
+For example, the following command will print "example" in yellow.

 ``` shell
 rainbowpath -p 'fg=blue' -o -1 'fg=yellow' '/this/is/an/example/'
 ```

 Override styles are merged with the base style from the palette.
-For example, the following command will display example in blue bold font.
+For example, the following command will display example in bold blue font.

 ``` shell
 rainbowpath -p 'fg=blue' -o -1 'bold' '/this/is/an/example/'